About the Graduate Program in Health Administration and Policy (GPHAP)

 Preparing Interdisciplinary Leaders in Health

-The Graduate Program in Health Administration and Policy (GPHAP), housed in the School of Social Service Administration, has assembled a rich and diverse set of intellectual resources from across the university for students who are looking to make an impact in the health care field.
-The next generation of health care leaders will require not only a diverse skill set and an entrepreneurial spirit, but deep interdisciplinary training in health care systems—the kind of world-renowned training offered at the University of Chicago—in order to tackle the health care policy, program and management issues of today.
+The Graduate Program in Health Administration and Policy (GPHAP), housed in the Crown Family School of Social Work, Policy, and Practice, has assembled a rich and diverse set of intellectual resources from across the university for students who are looking to make an impact in the health care field.
+The next generation of health care leaders will require not only a diverse skill set and an entrepreneurial spirit, but deep interdisciplinary training in health care systems and health equity—the kind of world-renowned training offered at the University of Chicago—in order to tackle the health care policy, program and management issues of today.

 GPHAP is unique among health programs in the United States in recognizing this, and draws students out of silos to connect and blend their expertise to solve the complex problems of our time.
-GPHAP enables students to earn either a Certificate in Health Administration and Policy or a Certificate in Health Administration and Policy with a Concentration in Global Health, while earning a degree in one of the participating graduate schools on campus: The Booth School of Business, the Harris School of Public Policy, The Law School, the Pritzker School of Medicine, and the School of Social Service Administration.
+GPHAP enables students to earn either a Certificate in Health Administration and Policy or a Certificate in Health Administration and Policy with a Concentration in Global Health, while earning a degree in one of the participating graduate schools on campus: The Booth School of Business, the Harris School of Public Policy, The Law School, the Pritzker School of Medicine, and the Crown Family School of Social Work, Policy, and Practice.

 About the GPHAP Logo